kailash-manasarovar/statement/docs/timeline/2025/september.md

 ## Dublin Transforming Touch therapy with Steve

-- I travel to Dublin for trauma therapy: [Transforming Touch](#healing-process).
+- I travel to Dublin for trauma therapy, Transforming Touch with Steven Terrell.
 - It's module one of a new cohort.
-- They're all agents this time, and they've started to be really obvious about it too.
+- All the participants are agents this time, and they've started to be really obvious about it too.
 - I suspect it's because of my [survival of yet another poisoning attempt at Lourdes](july.md#lourdes).
+- Every time there's an attempt, and I survive, the number of agents stalking me increases.
+- The numbers became overwhelming [in June 2026 after Tibet](../2026/june.md#kailash) where I suspect they used the most poisonous poisons ever known!
-- One woman even calls me *Saint Katharine* in a sort of point-at-the-freak type manner.
+- A German woman on the course even calls me *Saint Katharine* when she first meets me in a sort of point-at-the-freak type manner.
-- A man makes an extremely dodgy romantic move on me which he is tremendously embarrassed about the next time I see him in April 2026 - post switcheroo memories returning.
+- One of the men makes an extremely dodgy romantic move on me which he is tremendously embarrassed about the next time I see him in April 2026 - post switcheroo memories returning.
 - I feel very exposed, and not in a good way.
+- I'm starting to get clear about these people's budget for "me" which has become literally in the millions; but they won't lift a finger to actually help me personally, to ensure my safety, to help me out with healthcare, to tell me what's going on, nothing!
+- The inconsistency is disturbing and much like the activity of the porn-gangs of Dénia if not exactly the same but with a different end goal.
+- At this stage, I'm still trying to figure out what these people's end goal actually is.
+- Do they want me to be a spy?
+Is that it?
+- I struggle to understand why they would treat me so badly if they wanted to own me.
+It doesn't make sense.

 ### Richard at Newgrange